 Medium: Lithograph poster, linen backed

-Good To Know: Linen backed, stretched on wooden box frame, condition report available upon request
+Good To Know: Linen backed, stretched on wooden box frame, stored in humidity controlled art storage facility, condition report available upon request

 10 payments.
 10 months.
 0 interest.

 For our Australian, American, New Zealand and British clients, we partner with Art Money to make art more accessible, supporting artists and a sustainable creative economy.
 Art Money allows you to enjoy your artwork now and pay over time.
 Click to find out more.